-Will wait and see what happens

-90% of Bystanders are Individual Contributors.
+Will wait and see what happens 90% of Bystanders are Individual Contributors.

-Fully committed and

-74% of C-Suite executives

-will endorse

-are Champions.

-Questioning and challenging

-50% of Individual Contributors are Skeptics.
+Questioning and challenging 50% of Individual Contributors are Skeptics.

-Disengaged and thinking of leaving

 While a steady state of change can be exhilarating for leaders, employees can find it exhausting and overwhelming - leading them to be less engaged in the change.

-INTELLECTUAL COMMITMENT
+These standard reactions to change provide critical information.
+Understanding attitudes gives leaders information about how to engage and re-engage employees over time based on what they may need to commit.
 Some people may need more information, and some may need an energy or morale boost, but either way you can reach employees in new and creative ways to shift them from one quadrant to another.